Problem 1. (M. Shapiro) A rational periodic map.

 Definition 3.

-Given an -tuple of unordered vectors in we call
+of unordered vectors in

-its derived -tuple
+its derived

 the following thing.